Floer theory for Lagrangian cobordisms: Proof of acyclicity

-under the assumption that $J \in \mathcal{J}^{\OP{adm}}_{J^-,J^+}(\R \times P \times \R)$ is a regular admissible almost complex structure and where, moreover, $J^\pm =\widetilde{J}_P$ both are the cylindrical lift of an almost complex structure on $(P,d\theta)$. \end{Prop} \begin{Rem} \begin{itemize} \item Recall that $J$ is equal to $\widetilde{J}_P$ outside of a compact set by assumption, where the latter is a cylindrical almost complex structure which is invariant under the Reeb flow.
-Since the negative ends of $\Sigma_0$ and $\phi^{-S}_{h_N\partial_z}(\Sigma_0)$ differ by the time-$S$ Reeb flow, it follows that these Legendrian submanifolds have canonically isomorphic Chekanov-Eliashberg algebras when defined by $\widetilde{J}_P$ and, in particular, we can identify their augmentations. \item For a general choice of almost complex structure, there should again exist an analogous isomorphism, albeit non-canonical. \end{itemize} \end{Rem} \begin{proof} Consider the transfer and co-transfer maps
+\end{Prop} \begin{Rem} Recall that $J_\bullet$ is a cylindrical lift outside of a compact set of $\R \times Y$ by assumption, so outside that compact set it is invariant under the Reeb flow.
+Since the negative ends of $\Sigma_0$ and $\phi_N^S(\Sigma_0)$ differ by the time-$S$ Reeb flow, it follows that these Legendrian submanifolds have canonically isomorphic Chekanov-Eliashberg algebras and, in particular, we can identify their augmentations.

+For a general choice of almost complex structure with cylindrical ends, there should again exist an analogous isomorphism, albeit non-canonical. \end{Rem} \begin{proof}[Proof of Proposition~\ref{prp:wrap}] Consider the transfer and co-transfer maps

-defined by counting $\widetilde{J}_P$-holomorphic strips having boundary on $\phi^{-S}_{h_{N,+}\partial_z}(\R \times \Lambda^+_0) \cup (\R \times \Lambda^+_1)$ and $\phi^{-S}_{h_{N,-}\partial_z}(\R \times \Lambda^-_0) \cup (\R \times \Lambda^-_1)$, respectively.
+defined by counting $J^\pm$-holomorphic strips having boundary on $\phi^{-S}_{N,+}(\R \times \Lambda^+_0) \cup (\R \times \Lambda^+_1)$ and $\phi^{-S}_{N,-}(\R \times \Lambda^-_0) \cup (\R \times \Lambda^-_1)$, respectively.
 In order to identify the domains and codomains of the above maps we have used the fact that,

-which holds by the assumptions made on $J$, as well as the facts that
+which holds by the assumptions made on $J_\bullet$, as well as the facts that

 hold for every $N \ge 0$ by construction.